SEO Has Evolved – It’s About Popularization Now

 In recent years content creation has been one of the pivotal aspects of SEO.
 You don’t have to call yourself a content marketer to create and promote content.

-At first we created “killer” content to get that frontpage appearance on popular social media of the first wave, like Delicious for example.
+At first we created “killer” content to get that frontpage appearance on popular social media of the first wave.
+Think Delicious for example.

 Both content creation and social media participation were just a means to an end.
 By now it’s the other way around.